ROCm/HIP/docs/understand/compilers.rst

 HIP compilation workflow
 ================================================================================

-HIP provides a flexible compilation workflow that supports both offline compilation and runtime (just-in-time, JIT) compilation.
-Each approach has its advantages depending on the use case, target architecture, and performance needs.
+HIP provides a flexible compilation workflow that supports both offline compilation and runtime or just-in-time (JIT) compilation.
+Each approach has advantages depending on the use case, target architecture, and performance needs.

-The offline compilation ideal for production environments, where the performance is critical, and the target GPU architecture is known in advance.
+The offline compilation is ideal for production environments, where the performance is critical and the target GPU architecture is known in advance.

-The runtime compilation useful in development environments or when distributing software that must run on a wide range of hardware without knowing the specific GPU beforehand.
+The runtime compilation is useful in development environments or when distributing software that must run on a wide range of hardware without the knowledge of the GPU in advance.
 It provides flexibility at the cost of some performance overhead.

 Offline compilation
 --------------------------------------------------------------------------------